Math Monday: 3 Ways to Use Financial Algebra

 - Exponential functions: Application FA-5.5: Analyzing Investments

-To find Application Problems, go to the Financial Algebra course page and find the unit and lesson you want.
-Then, click “View Application”.
+You can find Application Problems on the NGPF Math Activities page or the Financial Algebra course page.
 You’ll need to be logged into your free teacher account to access answer keys, which also include the links to any corresponding Desmos activities.

 #3: Desmos Activities for Engagement (and Easy Sub Lessons!)